-Some of life’s most dramatic, scary, exhilarating, dangerous, and beautiful moments happen just above us, in the troposphere, and are completely taken for granted.
+Some of life’s most dramatic, scary, exhilarating, dangerous, deadly, and beautiful moments happen just above us, in the troposphere, and are entirely taken for granted.

 Each event is unique and grand in scale.

-People think you only talk about the weather when there’s nothing else to talk about, but I can’t think of anything else that’s more interesting to talk about first.
+People say that you only talk about the weather when there’s nothing else to talk about, but I can’t think of anything else more interesting to talk about first.

 Sorry, you’re too late.
 There aren’t any band names left.
 Every possible band name you could ever think of has been used!